UX research plan that defines an effective CRO program

 Every CRO agency claims a depth of data behind hypotheses and CRO plan.
 And we are no exception!
 But what does “scientifically arriving at a hypothesis” actually look like?

-Well, turn Slack and email notifications off for a couple of minutes and read our checklist of UX research plan, and A/B/n testing process needed to build an effective CRO program.
+Well, turn Slack and email notifications off for a couple of minutes and read our checklist of UX research plan needed to build an effective CRO program.

 1. Data tracking setup audit.